 However, just keep in mind that as long as the BTU units are sized correctly for the room you want to use it in, then you’ll achieve maximum efficiency no matter what other perks it may have.

-This is the most basic feature on all air conditioners, but different manufacturers choose to include a different number of cooling speeds.
+This is the most basic feature on all air conditioners but different manufacturers choose to include a variety of cooling speeds.

 Temperature Control Options